 There are many different ways you can customize and modify your Internet connection to achieve better privacy.
-It’s always good to have options, but if you don’t know what any of those options entail, it can be a nightmare to figure out what kind of technology you actually need.
+It’s always good to have options, but if you don’t know what any of those options entail, it can be a nightmare to figure out what kind of technology you need.
 This is why we’re going to demystify three common solutions to the problems of privacy and content blocking.
-The three technologies (as you can tell from the title) are a VPN, Proxy, and Smart DNS services.
+The 3 technologies (as shown in the title) are VPN, Proxy, and Smart DNS services.
 What are they?
 Why would you want them?
 Which one is right for you: Proxy vs VPN vs Smart DNS?
 These are going to be a few questions that will be answered in this article.

 The best way to explain the differences and similarities between the most popular security-oriented Web technologies is by comparing them.
-In this article, you'll find an in-depth comparison of a VPN, Proxy, and Smart DNS.
-So, let’s begin with proxies, which offer the least in terms of unblocking capability.
+In this article, you'll find an in-depth comparison between a Proxy vs VPN vs Smart DNS.
+Let's begin with proxies, which offer the least in terms of unblocking capability.

 How Does a Proxy Work?

-With a proxy, your requests go to the proxy server which then passes the info back and forth.
+With a proxy, your requests go to the proxy server, which then passes the info back and forth.
 It acts as a go-between so that you only ever directly speak to the proxy server.
-This means that a proxy can make you anonymous online.
-Wait, but that still sounds pretty much like a VPN, right?
-Read on to see why they are actually very different.
+This means that a proxy can make you anonymous online, or at least to a certain degree.

 Are There Any Downsides to Proxies?